-Diane Owen, with the College's Events & Marketing Department, explained how the newly opened pavilion will house butterflies native to the California area such as Cloudless Sulphur or Gulf Fritillary.
+Diane Owens, with the College's Events & Marketing Department, explained how the newly opened pavilion will house butterflies native to the California area such as Cloudless Sulphur or Gulf Fritillary.

 Water Conservation Garden docent, Bonnie Scott, said she's been waiting two years for the opportunity to be a docent at the new pavilion.
 She oversaw the rotation of groups into the pavilion every 15 minutes.